ClouDesire/docusaurus/docs/onboarding.md

 #### How to add Custom Metrics

 Follow the step below to a add one (or more) Custom Metric to a Product.
-Could be slightly different belong your application _provisioning type_:

-##### Adding Custom Metrics to a Syndicated Application

-For [Syndicated Applications](syndication.md), you need to access to the product editing page, "_Metrics_" tab.
+Firstly, you need to access to the product editing page, "_Metrics_" tab.

 To find the "_Metric_" tab go to your personal Control Panel.
 You will be able to access the "_Catalog_" from the left menu.
 Then select the